-Courses within the systems group provide students who take the Graduate Certificate in Software Design & Development (GCSDD) with the necessary exposure to technologies and methods they will be interacting with as a software developer.
-Depending on a students background, 1 or 2 classes may be required as part of their degree pathway.
-Systems Group courses are taken upon matriculation into the MSCSSE degree, and upon the advise of the Associate Director of Graduate Studies.
+Courses within the systems group provide students with the necessary exposure to technologies and methods they will be interacting with as a software developer.
+Depending on a student's background, 1 or 2 classes may be required as part of their degree pathway.
+Systems Group courses are taken upon matriculation into the MSCSSE degree, and upon the advice Chair or Associate Chair of the CSS Division.
+Students can fulfill the background knowledge in this area by completing the Graduate Certificate in Software Design and Development.
 Contact the CSS Graduate Advising office for further information.

 All students must take a 1 credit CSS 599: Faculty Seminar.
 The seminar gives students the opportunity to interact and learn about current research conducted by the CSS faculty.
 It is recommended students take this course in their first quarter, so that they are made familiar with current research early in their academic career.
 The course is 1 credit, and the class typically meets one hour per week.

 Graduate level competency on technical and scientific writing is a critical area of knowledge for students in any Masters degree.
 In the students first quarter of enrollment they will be given a writing assessment.
 Based on the results of the writing assessment, students may place out of any required coursework, or they will place into either CSSKL 509: Technical Writing Skills (2 cr) and/or CSSSKL 510: Scientific Writing (1 cr) as appropriate.
 Completion of these courses with a passing grade will show appropriate depth and skills of graduate level writing.
 All students will be given a writing assessment study guide and overview of expected knowledge at orientation.
 The writing assessment is given in the second month of the quarter in which a new student will have enrolled, allowing the student to have time to both orient themselves to the new degree program and study for the assessment exam.